tsukurite/pageinfo.crx/README.md

 ```

 This repository ignore extension-key file.
-Need extension-key file when Publish to Chrome Web Store.
+Need extension-key file when publish to Chrome Web Store.

 ## License